dpraj007/luna_assignment/README.md

 2. Start the frontend dev server
 3. Open http://localhost:3000
 4. Click "Seed Demo Data" to populate the database
+5. (Optional) Train GNN model: `POST /api/v1/admin/gnn/train` with default parameters
-5. Click "Start" to begin simulation
+6. Click "Start" to begin simulation
-6. Adjust speed and scenarios to see different behaviors
+7. Adjust speed and scenarios to see different behaviors
+8. Explore Agent Views to see recommendation and booking logic in action

+**Note**: The system works with rule-based recommendations alone.
+GNN training enhances recommendations with learned social patterns but is optional.

 ## Data Models